 All those crazy, destructive thoughts in your head?
 They are not who you are.
 They are just negative thoughts.
 And you are not your thoughts, you are something bigger.

 Take a moment to repeat that a few times and feel into it.
 Say it out loud if it helps.
 “I am not my thoughts.”
 And breathe deeply, focusing on the now moment.
 Can you feel a sense of space between your thoughts and something else, another ‘you’?

 Not sure you can believe you are not your thoughts?
 Or even your actions?
 Ok.
 If you were suddenly handed a million pounds, all yours, no question asked, and told you could have an entirely new identity and start again, would you still be thinking what you are thinking right now?

 But if you can even manage to do one when you feel suicidal or like self harming, it can help.
 These are based on “TIP skills” for managing distress that form part of dialectical behaviour therapy (DBT).

-These techniques won’t stop your negative mood, but the idea is to create a brief window from your intense pain, so that you can focus enough to use coping techniques that offer longer results and push you farther out of your distress thinking.
+The idea is to create a brief window away from your intense pain, so that you can focus enough to use coping techniques that offer longer results and push you farther out of your distressed thinking.
 You might be able, for example, to have enough energy to call that friend.